Rotating Kerr-Newman space-times in Metric-Affine Gravity: Metric-Affine Gravity with dynamical torsion and nonmetricity

 Such a black hole solution must satisfy the following field equations, derived from the variations of the Expression~(\ref{LagrangianIrreducible}) with respect to the vierbein field and the anholonomic connection:

 where $\tilde{\mathcal{L}}$ represents the quadratic order of the Lagrangian density.
-It is worthwhile to stress that the algebraic structure of the group $A(4,R)$ generally provides a more complex dynamics for the geometric degrees of freedom of the space-time, in comparison with the one provided by the compact classical groups of internal symmetries.
-In particular, in the present model of MAG the dynamical behaviour of the torsion and nonmetricity fields is described in the gravitational action~(\ref{LagrangianIrreducible}) by the field strength tensors
+It is worthwhile to stress that the algebraic structure of the inhomogeneous Weyl group generally provides a more complex dynamics for the geometric degrees of freedom of the space-time, in comparison with the one provided by the compact classical groups of internal symmetries \cite{Kopczynski:1988jq}.
+In particular, in the present MAG model the dynamical behaviour of the torsion and nonmetricity fields is described in the gravitational action~(\ref{LagrangianIrreducible}) by the field strength tensors

 which describe the deviation of the Bianchi identities of GR provided by Weyl-Cartan geometry.
 In any case, the explicit relation between the antisymmetric part of the Ricci tensor and the homothetic component of the curvature tensor present in Expression~(\ref{riccibianchi}) clearly indicates that the former contains propagating terms of both torsion and nonmetricity tensors, which can also be implicitly present in Expression~(\ref{curvbianchi}) by means of the torsion tensor itself (i.e. in terms of dynamical constraints involving certain irreducible modes of torsion that suppress their propagating behaviour).
-Accordingly, depending on their dynamical contribution to the gauge field strength tensors, the irreducible parts of the torsion tensor can be split into propagating and non-propagating modes, respectively denoted by a bar and a circle on top
+Accordingly, depending on their dynamical contribution to the gauge field strength tensors, the irreducible parts of the torsion tensor, namely the trace vector $T_{\mu}=T^{\nu}\,_{\mu\nu}$, the axial vector $S_{\mu}=\varepsilon_{\mu\lambda\rho\nu}T^{\lambda\rho\nu}$, and the traceless and pseudotraceless tensor $t_{\lambda\mu\nu}=T_{\lambda\mu\nu}-\frac{1}{3}\left(g_{\lambda\nu}T_{\mu}-g_{\lambda\mu}T_{\nu}\right)-\frac{1}{6}\,\varepsilon_{\lambda\rho\mu\nu}S^{\rho}$, can be split into propagating and non-propagating modes, respectively denoted by a bar and a circle on top:

-The latter are characterised by pure gauge configurations with vanishing or degenerate field strength tensors, which allows us to express the nontrivial antisymmetrized part of the curvature tensor as a general sum of a degenerate homothetic curvature and an independent dynamical component:
+The latter can be characterised by pure gauge configurations with vanishing or degenerate field strength tensors, which allows us to express the nontrivial antisymmetrized part of the curvature tensor as a general sum of a degenerate homothetic curvature and an independent dynamical component:

 with $\mathring{R}^{\lambda}\,_{[\mu \nu \rho]}=\alpha\tilde{R}^{\sigma}\,_{\sigma[\mu\nu}\delta_{\rho]}\,^{\lambda}$ and $\alpha$ is a constant.
 The consideration of this decomposition for the present model shall allow us to clarify the construction of axisymmetric solutions, as is shown in the following section.